Redeeming invalid banknotes

 How you redeem your invalid banknotes

-After you have completed the form, you should send the banknotes to the Riksbank, we can accept normal post as well as recommended and registered letters.
-Contact your local post office for information on the postal service's insurance terms.
-The address is:
+Once you have completed the form, send it together with the banknotes to the Riksbank.
+Contact your local post office if you want to know more about the postal service's insurance terms.

 Inlösen/Redemption of banknotes

 Once we have received and registered your request an automated confirmation e-mail will be sent to you if an e-mail address was given on the form.
 If your request is approved the Riksbank will make a transfer to the bank account stated on your request without additional notifications.